foldda/snappable/README.md

   </a>
 </p>

 An environment running apps assembled by using Snappable modules is called a "runtime".
 In the above demos, the runtime is called SnapFusion which is available from Foldda.com.
-Note when this repo defines Snappable components, it is free for companies to make their own runtime to host and drive apps assembled using the components.
-In other words, you don't have to commit to use Foldda's SnapFusion to take advantage the functions implemented in available Snappable components[^3].
-In fact, the Developper Kit project from this repor is a fully functional runtime, although it is designed for developping and testing Snappable components.
+It shall be noted Snappable API from this repo _defines_ "Snappable components" and the associated runtime, it is for companies and developpers to make compatible components and runtimes.
+In other words, you don't have to commit to use Foldda's SnapFusion runtime to take advantage the functions implemented in available Snappable components[^3][^4], and Snappable-compatible components from any third-party can be used in any of the compatible runtimes.

+[^4]: In fact, the Developper Kit project from this open-source repo is another fully functional runtime, although it is designed for developping and testing Snappable components.

 All the modules in the example are avaiable from this GitHub repo so you can download them to assamble apps like in the video or to use them as add-on modules in your app to extend its features.
 You can also use cross-company modules together in an app.
 For example, you can use Company X's FTP module to replace the one in the example, and make it to work in a soution with your own self-developped DB-Writer module.
 That is how we can flexibly assemble apps using Snappable software components which are cross-compay share-able and interchangeable.